jl4282/csci-ua.0480-spring2016-010/slides/07/server.markdown

 * brought in the http module
 * called a function named createServer
 	* the function createServer took a callback
-	* the callback respondes to requests
+	* the callback responds to requests
 	* the response object was populated with headers and text
 * the object created from createServer listened on port 3000
 </section>